buchacm/manfred.buchacher.github.io/01about.markdown

 permalink: /about/
 ---

-I am a mathematician who works at the Johannes Kepler University Linz as a postdoctorial researcher.
+I am a mathematician who works at the <a href="https://www.jku.at/en/" target="_blank" rel="noopener"> Johannes Kepler University Linz </a> as a postdoctorial researcher.
 I am currently sponsored by the Linz Institute of Technology and the State of Upper Austria with the LIT Young Career Award LIT-2022-11-YOU-214.

 I work on problems that arise in __algorithmic enumerative combinatorics__.
 I connect __enumerative combinatorics__ to __constructive algebra__, __effective algebraic geometry__, __differential algebra__ and __dynamical systems__ of algebraic correspondences.